TSLL Dividend: Yield, Schedule, and What to Expect

 +

 TSLL tracks 2x daily Tesla (TSLA) and holds names such as TSLA.
-The fund collects the dividends those companies pay and passes them to you, minus the 0.95% (gross; roughly 0.73% net of acquired fund fees) expense ratio.
+The fund collects the income those holdings generate and passes it through to you.
+The 0.95% (gross; roughly 0.73% net of acquired fund fees) expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest TSLL dividends?